savashn/ecewo-docs/src/content/docs/docs/getting-started.md

 - CMake version 3.10 or higher
 - A C compiler (GCC, Clang, or MSVC)
+- Git
-- MSYS2 and Git Bash if you are using Windows
+- MSYS2 if you are using Windows

 ## Installation